Bara Bridge, Centennial Parklands

 Other gateways to the park reflect European sensibilities but this contemporary connection commemorates millennia of Indigenous culture.
 The accessible gateway replaces a decaying and inaccessible pedestrian bridge and connects the park to a new light rail station and broader pedestrian/cycle networks.

-The 40 metre long bridge sits lightly above a pond system, protects banks from erosion, preserves habitat for endangered species, and provides visitors with an opportunity to directly engage with the pond ecosystem.
+The 40 metre bridge sits lightly above a pond, protecting banks from erosion, preserving habitat for endangered species and inviting visitors to directly engage with the ecosystem.

 The bridge widens at the centre to form a viewing platform, allowing pedestrians to pause and appreciate the flora and fauna, such as endangered banksia scrubs and native grasses.